-The information collected on Form G-325A allows the USCIS to check the applicant’s or petitioner’s background.
-The form is fairly simple to complete.
+Form G-325A was a USCIS form that collected biographical information from an applicant.
+It was a supplemental form that was only required in special cases.
+The information collected on Form G-325A allowed the USCIS to check the applicant’s or petitioner’s background and was fairly simple to complete.

-- Date of Birth
+- Date of birth

 - Other names used

-- City and Country of Birth
+- City and country of birth

-- U.S. Social Security Number (if any)
+- U.S. Social Security number (if any)

 - Biographical information of your parents